-Eligible employees can take PFL for up to eight weeks, effective January 1, 2018, with coverage increasing to 10 weeks in 2019 and 2020, and 12 weeks in 2021.
+Eligible employees can take PFL for up to 12 weeks.
 Leave can be taken either all at once or in full-day increments.
 Employees may take the maximum time-off benefit in any given 52-week period as follows:

-- Full-time employees: Employees who work a regular schedule of 20 or more hours per week are eligible after 26 consecutive weeks of employment. - Part-time employees: Employees who work a regular schedule of less than 20 hours per week are eligible after working 175 days, which do not need to be consecutive. - Employees are eligible regardless of citizenship and/or immigration status - Employees do not have to take all of their sick and/or vacation time before using Paid Family Leave. - Employees can continue their health insurance while on leave and are guaranteed the same or comparable job after their leave ends.
+- Full-time: Employees who work a regular schedule of 20 or more hours per week are eligible after 26 consecutive weeks of employment. - Part-time: Employees who work a regular schedule of less than 20 hours per week are eligible after working 175 days, which do not need to be consecutive. - Employees are eligible regardless of citizenship and/or immigration status - Employees do not have to take all of their sick and/or vacation time before using Paid Family Leave. - Employees can continue their health insurance while on leave and are guaranteed the same or comparable job after their leave ends.
 Employees must continue to pay their portion of the health insurance premium cost while on Paid Family Leave.